Pilipinas Got Talent season 2

-The second season of Pilipinas Got Talent premiered on ABS-CBN on February 26, 2011.
-International artist Billy Crawford and Luis Manzano of Komiks Presents: Flash Bomba take role as the hosts of the show.
-Once again, the judges include former ABS-CBN executive Freddie M. Garcia, Kris Aquino, and Ai-Ai de las Alas.
-Auditions for this season were then held in several key cities in the Philippines including Dagupan, Batangas, Naga, Cebu, Davao, and Manila.
-The show ended last June 26, 2011.
+The second season of Pilipinas Got Talent premiered on ABS-CBN from February 26 to June 26, 2011, replacing Star Power.

+Billy Crawford and Luis Manzano returned as hosts for the season, while Marc Abaya, the presenter of Got More Talent, did not reprise his role.
+Freddie M. Garcia, Kris Aquino, and Ai-Ai delas Alas also returned as jury members.

+Marcelito Pomoy, a 26-year-old falsetto singer from Imus, Cavite, was crowned the season's winner.
+Tap-dancing duo Happy Feet from Bukidnon finished as the runner-up, while the dance crew Freestylers from Calamba, Laguna secured third place.
+This marked the second consecutive season where a singer emerged as the winner.

 Auditions

 The auditions for the second season takes place in key cities in the Philippines.
 Major auditions are held in Cebu, Davao, Naga, Batangas, Dagupan and Metro Manila where the hopefuls are judged by Kris Aquino, Ai-Ai de las Alas and Freddie "FMG" Garcia.
 Also, micro-auditions are also held in other cities including Laoag, Tuguegarao, Baguio, Nueva Ecija, Olongapo, Pampanga, Laguna, Lucena, Legazpi City, Roxas City, Bacolod, Cagayan de Oro, and General Santos and judged by the staff of Pilipinas Got Talent.